 I fell silent for a spell.
 So did she, thankfully, or I might have strangled her.

 “Tell you what,” I finally replied in a tone more mellow.
 “Proof, or it’s not true.”

-“Is too!” she shouted.
-“The hunters came in from the forest, with its head in a bag.”
+“Is too,” she snapped at me.
+“The hunters came in from the forest with its head in a bag.”